fengalin/raspdac-on-osmc/README.md

 The product page refers to a pre-configured version of RuneAudio, but the link was broken when I checked, so I had to start from scratch.
-After the OS installation, you have things to configure such as choosing an overaly to use the DAC, and figuring out how to handle the power management unit and the display.
+After the OS installation, you have things to configure such as choosing an overlay to use the DAC, and figuring out how to handle the power management unit and the display.
 @dhrone wrote a [very helpfull project](https://github.com/dhrone/Raspdac-Display) to describe how to install the RaspDAC on audio oriented distributions such as Volumio and RuneAudio.
-These instructions helped me a lot understand how the RaspDAC could be supported.
+These instructions helped me understand how the RaspDAC could be supported.

 Of course I wanted to play my audio collection, but I though: it would be great if the device could play videos too.
 So, I searched for an active distribution